leonletto/leonletto.github.io/Blog/Why-Your-Long-Context-AI-Keeps-Forgetting.md

 But for analyzing a long email thread?
 You need to integrate information from the beginning ("customer reported login issue on Jan 15") with information from the end ("issue resolved after password reset on Feb 3").
 The upper reasoning layers need to see *both* to maintain coherence.

 The code-specialized model's architecture is optimized for the wrong task.

+**Important caveat**: Even full-attention models aren't perfect at long contexts.
+They suffer from "lost in the middle" (mid-context amnesia), attention sinks (early tokens hogging attention), and RoPE extrapolation limits beyond training length.
+But sliding window attention makes these problems *worse* by design—the upper layers literally can't see the full context, regardless of attention distribution issues.

 ### The Tradeoff Nobody Tells You About